hejnKR/AdvancedR3/README.md

+---
+title: "Project README files"
+editor_options:
+  markdown:
+    wrap: 72
+    canonical: true
+---

-TODO: Add more to the title of your project here
+TODO: Add more to the title of your project here DONE

-# AdvancedR3:
+# AdvancedR3: learning that collaborative code

-TODO: Give a brief description of what your project is about
+TODO: Give a brief description of what your project is about DONE

-This project...
+This project contain the toll's and data for the advanced R3 course november 2023.

 # Brief description of folder and file contents

 TODO: As project evolves, add brief description of what is inside the data, doc and R folders.
+DONE

 The following folders contain:

-- `data/`:
+-   `data/`: out put data from the analysis
-- `doc/`:
+-   `doc/`: code files in .doc format and results document
-- `R/`:
+-   `R/`: R fucntions

 # Installing project R package dependencies

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `AdvancedR3.Rproj` file and running this command in the console:

     # install.packages("remotes")
     remotes::install_deps()